 However, when it comes to on-page help, Wix is much better.

 Squarespace, on the other hand, does not offer any on-page support.
-But it still has an edge over Wix in terms of its impressive Live Chat option.
+But it still has the edge over Wix in terms of its impressive Live Chat option.

 It’s pretty difficult to declare one final winner when it comes to help and support.
 Both Squarespace and Wix have their specialties.
 For instance, Squarespace has a built-in Live Chat feature for better customer support.
 Wix, on the other hand, offers phone call support.
 However, it’s Wix’s unique on-page support that helps it win this round.